Allright, we are back! Expect a new post in the next 24 hours, that's a promise!

 I almost dropped the phone: "Eagle seven eight" used to be my radio callsign in the N'djamena deal.
 How in hell those guys knew that?
 How in hell they knew immediatly it was me awnsering, not Ed or Johnny?
 Well, something to think about later.

 "Eagle seven eight?"
-The voice insisted.
+The voice insisted."Yes, it's me."
+I awnsered, after recovering my voice.

 "Are your associates with you ?"